SCRT-HQ/VaporShell/docs/glossary/Add-VSElasticBeanstalkApplicationApplicationVersionLifecycleConfig.md

----
-layout: glossary
-title: Add-VSElasticBeanstalkApplicationApplicationVersionLifecycleConfig
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSElasticBeanstalkApplicationApplicationVersionLifecycleConfig

 ## SYNOPSIS
-Adds an AWS::ElasticBeanstalk::Application.ApplicationVersionLifecycleConfig resource property to the template
+Adds an AWS::ElasticBeanstalk::Application.ApplicationVersionLifecycleConfig resource property to the template.
+The application version lifecycle settings for an application.
+Defines the rules that Elastic Beanstalk applies to an application's versions in order to avoid hitting the per-region limit for application versions.

 ## SYNTAX